yazdanco/google-maps-android-charts/README.md

 # Google Maps Android 3D Pie Chart Marker Clustering Java.

-Please replace your api key in Manifest.xml.
+Please replace the Api key with your own in Manifest.xml.